Basildon: Modern architecture and design

 East of Brooke House is East Square, a sunken open-air public plaza accessed from Brooke House by a monumental staircase and a curved ramp which was listed in 1998 as Grade II.
 Formerly the east side of the square was fronted by Freedom House, containing shops on two levels, and the north side by the Post Office building, a 5-story structure.
-Formerly on the wall of Freedom House is the oldest piece of public sculpture in the new town: installed in 1957, it is a wire and aluminium relief by the sculptor A. J. Poole titled "Man Aspires".
+Formerly on the wall of Freedom House is the oldest piece of public sculpture in the new town: installed in 1957, it is a wire and aluminium relief by the sculptor John Poole titled Man Aspires.
 The whole ensemble was designed to create a formal setting for Brooke House, and had a similar Brutalist design, though softened by other architectural features.
 Freedom House was demolished, along with the Post Office building as part of the new cinema construction in 2019.
 The town centre extends from East Square towards the south-west.
 Down the middle of this zone runs a rectangular raised pool.
 Within the pool is a bronze sculpture and fountain, titled "Mother and Child", by the sculptor Maurice Lambert and dating from 1959 which was listed as Grade II in 1998.

-On the Upper level of Eastgate is the Cats Cradle Pussiwillow III Clock.
+On the upper level of Eastgate is the Cats Cradle Pussiwillow III Clock.
 It was created by Rowland Emett in 1981 and was originally placed outside what is now ASDA on the Lower Mall of the shopping centre.
 It was officially unveiled by Michael Bentine.

-The Barstable School building first opened on 1 March 1962 and was designed by the Finnish architect Cyril Leonard Sjöström Mardall (of YRM Architects, Yorke, Rosenberg and Mardall).
+The Barstable School building first opened on 1 March 1962 and was designed by the Finnish-British architect Cyril Mardall (of YRM Architects, Yorke, Rosenberg and Mardall).
 The building was listed in 1993 and is Grade II listed.
 It is now home to the lower school of the Basildon Academies.

 Regeneration

-Basildon has gone through several regenerations - a few highlights are:.
+Basildon has gone through several regenerations – a few highlights are: